maiaiia/uni-lecture-notes/Sem II/OS/Old Exam Subjects.md

 		- neutral:
 			- changes to parent process do not affect child process
 12. What is a "critical resource"?
-	- a critical resource is a resource that is accessed by multiple actors that run concurrently and modified by at least one of them.
+	- a critical resource is a resource that is accessed by multiple actors that run concurrently and is modified by at least one of them.
 13. Why does the pthread_cond_wait call get also a mutex as argument?
 	- pthread_cond_wait performs multiple operations:
 		- upon call